ChuanMeng/ChuanMeng.github.io/_pages/about.md

   - /about.html
 ---

-My name is Chuan Meng (孟川 in Chinese).
 I am a third-year Ph.D. candidate in the Information Retrieval Lab (IRLab) at the University of Amsterdam (UvA), supervisors: Prof. dr. [Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/bio/) and dr. [Mohammad Aliannejadi](https://aliannejadi.com/).

 Interested in information retrieval (IR) and natural language processing (NLP), with a particular focus on